 FT w1 d19 | FT e1 d5 |

 Eusebio Pedroza (El Alacrán) was a Panamanian professional boxer.
 He was born in Panama City, Panama on March 2, 1956.
-Pedroza made his professional boxing debut at the age of 17 on December 1, 1973.
+Pedroza made his professional boxing debut at the age of 17, on December 1, 1973.
 He was a featherweight world champion.
 He died on March 1, 2019 at the age of 62 years.
-Pedroza is a Hall of Famer.
+Pedroza was inducted into the International Boxing Hall of Fame (IBHOF) in 1999.

 Total Fights | 49 |